Carbamazepine: History

 Carbamazepine was studied for bipolar disorder throughout the 1970s.

 Society and culture

 Environmental impact

 Carbamazepine and its bio-transformation products have been detected in wastewater treatment plant effluent and in streams receiving treated wastewater.
 Field and laboratory studies have been conducted to understand the accumulation of carbamazepine in food plants grown in soil treated with sludge, which vary with respect to the concentrations of carbamazepine present in sludge and in the concentrations of sludge in the soil.
 Taking into account only studies that used concentrations commonly found in the environment, a 2014 review concluded that "the accumulation of carbamazepine into plants grown in soil amended with biosolids poses a de minimis risk to human health according to the approach."

 Brand names

 Carbamazepine is available worldwide under many brand names including Tegretol.

-Research

-The drug is claimed to be effective for ADHD.